Today’s Reading: Song of Songs 3-5

 Come away with me, my fair one!” – Song of Songs 2:10-13

 Oh, how He loves us!
 He calls to us – come away with me!
 He longs for us to step out of the chaos and noise and experience intimacy with Him.
-When we look at ourselves, we may see how our experiences and choices have “darkened” us, but He loving calls out, “Come away with me, my fair one!”
-This kind of love reminds me of one of my favorite songs in Christian music playing today – “How He Loves Me” by John Mark McMillan and sang by David Crowder.
+It reminds me of one of my favorite songs in Christian music playing today – “How He Loves Me” by the David Crowder Band.

 Loves like a hurricane, I am a tree,